DANIELS penned a new two-year deal in March 2013, tying him to the club until June 2015.

-LUKE Daniels enjoyed a successful two-month loan spell at Southend United last season, before returning to The Hawthorns in January 2012.
+He enjoyed a successful two-month loan spell at Southend United in the first half of the 2011/12 season.

 The keeper, who has previously experienced loan spells at Bristol Rovers, Rochdale, Charlton, Tranmere, Shrewsbury and Motherwell, made nine appearances for The Shrimpers, including four FA Cup ties.

-He has yet to make his senior debut for Albion but spent a successful season on loan at League Two Shrewsbury in the 2008/09 season, where he gained valuable first-team experience.
+He spent a successful season on loan at League Two Shrewsbury in the 2008/09 season, where he gained valuable first-team experience.

 The Baggies keeper played a starring role in the Shrews' play-off semi-final second-leg against Bury, making a crucial 31st-minute penalty save before pulling off two stops in a successful penalty shoot-out.